ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

 The role of Transparency Service can be decomposed into several major functions.
-The most important is maintaining a Registry, the verifiable data structure that records Signed Statements, and enforcing a Registration Policy.
+The most important is maintaining an Append-only Log, the verifiable data structure that records Signed Statements, and enforcing a Registration Policy.
-It also maintains a service key, which is used to endorse the state of the Registry in Receipts.
+It also maintains a service key, which is used to endorse the state of the Append-only Log in Receipts.
 All Transparency Services MUST expose standard endpoints for Registration of Signed Statements and Receipt issuance, which is described in {{sec-messages}}.
-Each Transparency Service also defines its own Registration Policies, which MUST apply to all entries in the Registry.
+Each Transparency Service also defines its own Registration Policies, which MUST apply to all entries in the Append-only Log.

-The combination of Registry, identity, Registration Policy evaluation, and Registration endpoint constitute the trusted part of the Transparency Service.
+The combination of Identity, Registration Policy evaluation, and the Transparency Service endpoint constitute the trusted part of the Transparency Service.
 Each of these components MUST be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the Transparency Service.
-For instance, the code for policy evaluation, Registry extension and endorsement may be protected by running in a TEE; the Registry may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.
+For instance, the code for the Registration Policy evaluation and endorsement may be protected by running in a TEE.
+The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) and may be used to protect against malicious or vulnerable replicas.
+Threshold signatures may be use to protect the service key, etc.

 Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query for the history of Signed Statements registered by a given Issuer via a certain Subject.
-Implementations of Transparency Services SHOULD avoid using the service identity and extending the Registry in auditing endpoints, except if it is necessary to compute a Registry consistency proofs.
-Other evidence to support the correctness and completeness of the audit response MUST be computed from the Registry.
+Implementations of Transparency Services SHOULD avoid using the service identity and extending the Transparency Service in auditing endpoints, except if it is necessary to compute an Append-Only Log consistency proofs.
+Other evidence to support the correctness and completeness of the audit response MUST be computed from the Append-only Log.

 ### Service Identity, Remote Attestation, and Keying